Abiotic Factor: How to Farm Portal Worlds for Renewable Resources

 Advertisement

-Portal Worlds are self-contained areas accessed through purple orbs, and they matter because they give you something the main facility often does not: renewable loot.
-Food, materials, tech scraps, and certain high-value items can be collected again after a reset.
-That changes the whole economy of your base.
-Instead of draining every nearby room and hoping the next sector fixes your shortage, you can run a short loop, restock, and get back to crafting.
+The main facility is finite.
+You strip a room, and that loot is gone.
+Portal Worlds give you renewable loot instead: food, materials, Tech Scrap, and high-value items that come back after a reset.
+That changes your base economy.
+Rather than draining every nearby room and hoping the next sector covers your shortage, you run a short loop, restock, and get back to crafting.

 Advertisement

-Flathill is a fairly linear rooftop route, which is good news once you know it and bad news when you do not.
-You will deal with Composers, and the biggest time saver is unlocking the caged ladder shortcuts on your first proper pass.
-Do that even if it means carrying a little less loot home on run one.
-Those ladders are what turn Flathill from an awkward expedition into a dependable farm.
+Flathill is a linear street-and-rooftop route, which is good news once you know it and bad news when you do not.
+The enemies are Composers, and they roam the streets and buildings, so expect several short fights rather than one set-piece.
+The biggest time saver is unlocking the caged ladder shortcuts on the building roofs during your first proper pass.
+Do it even if it means carrying less loot home on run one — those ladders turn Flathill from an awkward expedition into a dependable farm.

-• Open every shortcut that shortens the rooftop return path.
+• Open every shortcut that shortens the rooftop return path before you start hauling loot.

-• Keep at least a few inventory slots empty on entry so you are not making bad drop decisions mid-route.
+• Keep a few inventory slots empty on entry so you are not forced into bad drop decisions mid-route.

 🎮